 To better achieve the RRFS goals, several surveys about different topics have been conducted and the results have been published as peer reviewed papers for wider distribution of the findings.
 The past year’s topics were neurology residency training, EBN examinations and E-learning preferences, harmonization of European neurology education and cross-border mobility of junior neurologists.

-The RRFS is also actively involved in the development of the e-learning resources, such as e-Brain.
+The RRFS is also actively involved in the development of the e-learning resources, such as EAN Campus.
 This initiative is the world’s largest and most comprehensive web-based training resource in clinical neuroscience, and all EAN members are given free access.
 Interested readers may also check our most recent article on e-learning preferences of junior neurologists.

 Finally, the RRFS is actively involved in the EAN pages activities.
 Recently, a specific space of this blog, called "education corner", has been dedicated to important topics for trainees and fellows in neurology.